 Step Seven: Monitor the Portfolio

-The portfolio will be reviewed for adherence to asset allocation targets and risk management on a regular schedule.
-The underlying holdings are monitored on an ongoing basis.
+The portfolio will be reviewed for adherence to allocation targets and risk management on a regular schedule.
+The underlying strategies and holdings within strategies are monitored on an ongoing basis.
 Changes in any of the characteristics mentioned above will warrant review and possible replacement.

-To make changes due to allocation percentages, an asset class within the portfolio must be at least 20% off target.
-Thus, if an asset class has a target of 15% of the portfolio, that asset class will need to be either less than 12% of the portfolio or more than 18% before a change will be made.
-Obviously, if a holding is removed from the portfolio, something will have to be found to take its place in order to maintain allocation targets.
+To make changes due to allocation percentages, a strategy within the portfolio must be at least 20% off target.
+Thus, if a strategy has a target of 15% of the portfolio, that strategy will need to be either less than 12% of the portfolio or more than 18% before a change will be made.
+Obviously, if a strategy is removed from the portfolio, something will have to be found to take its place in order to maintain allocation targets.

 The importance of a consistently applied process cannot be overstated.
 There are many variables in the investment markets that are beyond our control.
-Our process provides us with a ready response as those variables change, so that we might better help our clients accomplish there goals, and make the most of their lives.
+Our process provides us with a ready response as those variables change, so that we might better help our clients accomplish their goals, and assist them in making the most of their lives.